News & Views

-Our expertise in improving patient outcomes through medicines management and optimisation is nationally recognised, and was recently praised by Sir Bruce Keogh, the former medical director of NHS England.
+Our expertise in improving patient outcomes through medicines management and optimisation is nationally recognised, and was praised by Sir Bruce Keogh, the former medical director of NHS England.

 Our robust prescribing audit methodology reviews and benchmarks utilisation data from a range of sources.
 We scrutinise information from the national Medicines Optimisation Dashboard, along with regional data from RightCare to compare our customers’ figures with those of health organisations covering similar demographics across the UK.